University of Queensland Business School

-The University of Queensland Business School is the business school of the University of Queensland, located in Brisbane, Australia.
+The University of Queensland Business School (or UQ Business School) is the business school of the University of Queensland, located in Brisbane, Australia.
 There are seven areas of research expertise across UQ Business School: Accounting, Business Information Systems, Finance, Management, Marketing, Strategy and Tourism.

 The school began teaching its MBA program in 1972, the very first to be offered in Queensland.
 It became the first business school in Australia to meet the standards of the accrediting bodies – the US-based AACSB International and Europe's EQUIS.

 The Economist has ranked UQ Business School as 1st worldwide for student quality, the UQ Business School MBA program also ranked 1st in Queensland and 3rd overall in Australia in 2021.

 In addition, along with Faculty of Business, Economics & Law, UQ Business School collaborates with Mahidol University International College and The Chinese University of Hong Kong to introduce Hospitality Management Program, exclusively available to its Bachelor of International and Tourism Management students.